England set record for biggest win in Women's EURO history

 2001 group stage: Germany 5-0 Russia (Erfurt)

-Russia had held England to a 1-1 draw in the opening game of the finals, and defied all expectations by keeping the hosts and holders out for the first 43 minutes in their second group stage match until Sarina Wiegmann’s goal provided an ominous portent of what was to come.
-Birgit Prinz extended Germany's lead within five minutes of the restart, Maren Meinert (69) and Sandra Smisek (73 89) completing an ultimately emphatic win.
+Russia had held England to a 1-1 draw in the opening game of the finals, and defied all expectations by keeping the hosts and holders out for the first 43 minutes in their second group stage match until Bettina Wiegmann’s goal provided an ominous portent of what was to come.
+Birgit Prinz extended Germany's lead within five minutes of the restart, Maren Meinert added another and Sandra Smisek scored twice late on, completing an ultimately emphatic win.

 1997 group stage: Denmark 0-5 Norway (Lillestrom)